-Cannabis possession has been decriminalized, but its cultivation and sale remain criminal offenses, along with the possession, sale, and manufacture of harder drugs such as methamphetamine and cocaine.
+Cannabis possession has been decriminalized, but its cultivation and sale remain criminal offenses federally.
+The possession, sale, and manufacture of harder drugs such as methamphetamine and cocaine remain criminal offenses by both the state and federal governments.

-H&S Code §11350(a) - Possession of a controlled substance is punishable by imprisonment for 16 months, 2 years or 3 years.

-H&S Code §11351 - Possession of a controlled substance for sale is punishable by imprisonment for 2 years, 3 years or 4 years.

-H&S Code § 11352 - Sale or transportation of a controlled substance is punishable by imprisonment for 3 years, 4 years or 5 years.
+- H&S Code §11350(a) Possession of a controlled substance is punishable by imprisonment for 16 months, 2 years or 3 years. - H&S Code §11351 Possession of a controlled substance for sale is punishable by imprisonment for 2 years, 3 years or 4 years. - H&S Code § 11352 Sale or transportation of a controlled substance is punishable by imprisonment for 3 years, 4 years or 5 years.

-Federal Student Aid

-A federal or state drug conviction can disqualify a student for FSA funds.

-The chart below illustrates the period of ineligibility for FSA funds, depending on whether the conviction was for sale or possession and whether the student had previous offenses.
-(A conviction for sale of drugs includes convictions for conspiring to sell drugs.)

-Possession of Illegal Drugs Sale of illegal drugs 1st Offense 1 year from date of conviction 2 years from date of conviction 2nd Offense 3+ Offenses 2 years from date of conviction Indefinite Period Indefinite Period